Overview

 Webhook Payload Format

 When SendLayer sends a webhook notification to your endpoint, it includes detailed information about the event.
-Here’s an example of what you might receive:
+Below, we’ve provided examples of the payload for each event:

 {